Pusch Ridge Christian Academy: Athletics

 The following year, under head coach Mark Frithsen, the Lions had an undefeated season led by team captains Alec Erceg, Owen Bertelsen, and Aaron Vaughn before being defeated in the semi-final game as they attempted to defend their state championship title.
 2011 saw limited success for the Lions, who finished with a losing record but still made the playoffs, led by senior captains Kory Santaella, Colin Chafin, and Alfonso Ferrari.

 In the 2012 baseball season, Pusch Ridge made it to the state playoffs again but lost in the second round to eventual State Champs St. David High School.
 In the 2013 season, Pusch Ridge lost in the third round.

 In 2014, the Lions went 26–5 and made it to the State Championship game.
 The team broke many school team records with their amazing season.
 The team was led by seniors Jacob Frithsen, Mike Doty, Ryan Penny, Chad Willis, Kyle Hammond and Phillip Tanner.
-Frithsen and Doty both had remarkable seasons pitching, while both pitchers posted an under 1.50 ERA.
-They were led on the offensive side where Frithsen, Penny and Tanner all had an average over .400.
-Frithsen, Doty, Penny and Tanner were all named to the Division 4 AZBCA All-Star game where the south won 14–6 and Frithsen earned MVP honors.
+Frithsen and Doty had remarkable seasons pitching, while both pitchers posted an under 1.50 ERA.
+They were led on the offensive side where Frithsen, Penny, and Tanner all had an average over .400.
+Frithsen, Doty, Penny, and Tanner were all named to the Division 4 AZBCA All-Star game where the south won 14–6 and Frithsen earned MVP honors.
 He threw three innings only giving up one run and had a two-RBI single to get things started for the South.
 The team is coached by Mark Frithsen and Scott Polston.